Rophocale-KBlue/Rophocale-KBlue/README.md

 - 📌 This GitHub is my lab — you’ll find:

    ·Course projects & lab reports

    ·My learning notes on LLM optimization

-- 📫 Feel free to reach out if you share similar interests or have advice on LLM deployment!
+- 📫 Feel free to reach out if you share similar interests or have advice on LLM deployment! -- **RophocaleKBlue@gmail.com**

-- 📫 How to reach me **RophocaleKBlue@gmail.com**

 <h3 align="left">Connect with me:</h3>
 <p align="left">